 Additionally, California state law has unique support of student press freedoms for private schools.
 The Leonard Law changed the California state education code in 1992 to allow for students enrolled in private institutions to have the same freedom of expression on campus as they enjoy off-campus.
 (Calif.
 Educ.
 Code Section 48950)

 The law is only as good as the public’s awareness of it and exercise of it, though.
 Not all high school journalism advisers are aware of their rights and responsibilities.
 In a study of high school journalism teachers, Filak, Reinardy & Maksl asked participants whether they thought the state in which they taught had a law supporting student press freedoms.

-“In almost one-third of the cases, individuals had incorrectly stated whether a state law protected them.
+“In almost one-third of the cases, individuals had incorrectly stated whether a state law protecting them.
 For example, California has a strong press law that is among the best in the nation in protecting high school journalists.
 That said, eleven of our forty-four respondents from California stated that no such law existed.”
 (Filak, Reinardy & Maksl)

 The more I learned, the more I saw that not knowing my rights as an adviser limited me and my students.
 Not knowing my responsibilities as an adviser put us all at risk.
 Again, I point to our nearly accidental public forum status – I operated my student-run publication as a public forum merely because it seemed the best way to work.
 Now I see that it is the right thing to do to ensure the full measure of protections of the First Amendment for my students.
-I see that, backed up by California education code and the Leonard Law, we have more than just the grossly limited “freedoms” afforded by Hazelwood.
+I see that backed up by the California education code and the Leonard Law, we have more than just the grossly limited “freedoms” afforded by Hazelwood.

 The Public Forum And Free Student Press In California